mantidproject/mantid/docs/source/interfaces/Frequency_domain_analysis.rst

 datasets, please visit `Muon - Downloads <http://www.isis.stfc.ac.uk/groups/muons/downloads/downloads4612.html>`_.

 This interface is currently still in development.
 The data needs to be loaded and prepared using :ref:`Muon_Analysis-ref`.
+When Frequency Domain Analysis is opened it will import the groups/pairs from the current run in Muon Analysis, ** if no data has been loaded into Muon Analysis then Frequency Domain Analysis will not open**.

 Analysis of the frequency spectrum can be achieved by clicking the fit function icon.
 As the interfaces is developed the features from Muon Analysis will be replicated.